sahiliamsso/docs/source/developer-guide/oxtrust-eclipse.md

 # /sbin/gluu-serverd-3.0.0 login
 ```
 !!!
 Note:
-    This documentation is prepared based on Centos, follow respective installation for the respective supported OS
+    This documentation is prepared based on CentOS, follow the appropriate installation guide based on your OS.

 Gluu Server will run in chroot